ga-wdi-exercises/do_something_express_part4/readme.md

 # Do Something Part 4

-For tonight's homework, add AJAX to your front end to handle request.
+For tonight's homework, add AJAX to your front-end to handle requests.
 That is: try to convert this application to a single-page application.

 The **only** file you **need** to do anything with is `app/assets/javascripts/application.js`.
 The HTML, CSS, and everything else has been provided for you.